 You don’t need a membership to use Instacart, but if you sign up for an Instacart Express Membership, you get lower service fees and $0 delivery on orders over $35.

 PC Express offers grocery delivery and pickup at select locations across Canada.
 Depending on your area, you can shop for a wide array of grocery and home essentials from six stores: Loblaws, Real Canadian Superstore, CityMarket, Provigo, Maxi, and Wholesale Club.

 To place an order, enter your postal code and choose from the stores in your area.
 Add grocery items to your cart, choose a delivery timeslot, then check out.
-PC’s personal shoppers pick your order, then deliver it to you during your timeslot.
+PC’s personal shoppers pick up your order and then deliver it to you during your timeslot.

 Pickup is available at select locations with fees between $3 to $5 plus taxes.
 If you choose delivery, fees vary by store and are calculated at checkout.

 PC Express online grocery delivery is only available in select Canadian cities.
 To see if you are eligible for delivery, enter your postal code on the website.